First Fruits: In Judaism

+In Christianity

-The idea of having the First Fruits blessed at the church has been celebrated through the feast of Lammas (Loaf Mass Day) in Western Christianity.
-In Eastern Orthodox Christianity, the 'first fruits' tradition is kept during the Feast of the Transfiguration, held on August 6/19.
+In Christianity, the Old Testament, "when the harvest ripened the priest went into the field and gathered a sheaf of first-ripened grain.
+Then he took that sheaf into the temple and waved it before the Lord."
+The Didache of the early Church enjoined firstfruits be given of "money, clothes, and all of your possessions" (13:7).
+The practice of having the First Fruits blessed at the church has been celebrated through the feast of Lammas (Loaf Mass Day) in Western Christianity.
+In Eastern Orthodox Christianity, the 'first fruits' tradition is kept during the Feast of the Transfiguration, held on August 6.